 Password - managed by you, specific to your desktop computer

-Log-on domain - all Windows XP users are using a new network domain (upj-itus)
+Log-on domain - all Windows 7 users are using a new network domain (upj-itus)

 The username referenced here is specific to your machine.
 It is not necessarily the same as your Pitt network account and email name.

 The password referenced here is also specific to your machine.
 It is not necessarily the same as your Pitt network password or e-mail password.

 You can change your machine password at any time by pressing ctrl-alt-del to access the Windows 7 security screen.

 If you forget your machine username or password, contact our support desk at x7755.

 You must log-on the new upj-itus network domain to access your upgraded machine.

 To prevent other users from accessing your machine during the day, log-off properly as described in section one of this handout, or temporarily turn on password protection by pressing ctrl-alt-del to access the Windows 7 security screen, and selecting "lock computer".
 Do NOT use the “LOCK COMPUTER” feature as an overnight security measure.